 - Serve: Remove mushrooms from refrigerator.
 Taste again and adjust for seasoning if needed.
 Bring mushrooms to room temperature before serving.
 Garnish with chopped parsley.
 Serve and enjoy!

-How long do mushrooms last?
+How long does a marinated mushroom last?

 Store marinated mushrooms in an airtight container in the refrigerator.
 Properly stored, mushrooms will keep for up to 10 days.

-Can you freeze them?
+Can you freeze a mushroom marinade?

 - Poach: Gently simmer mushrooms in poaching liquid until just tender.